Improving the Estimation of Lifetime Effects in A/B Testing via Treatment Locality: Discussion

 \section{Discussion}

-\subsection{Fairness And Welfare: The Monotonicity of SST}
+\subsection{Fairness and Welfare: The Monotonicity of SST}

 MDPs are complex systems with interconnected states.
 Therefore, out of fairness and welfare concern, it would be the best for the decision-makers to ensure that a new treatment improves long-term outcomes for customers across all states, rather than benefiting some at the expense of others.
-Fortunately, we have a theorem that guarantees the ``monotonicity" of SST policies.
-This ensures that the treatment effect remains consistently positive (or negative) for all states before and after the intervention. \begin{theorem}[Monotonicity of Single-State Treatment Effect] Consider SST policy $\pi^\ft$ with crucial state $s^1$.
-If there exists $s\in\gS$ such that $\Delta(s)>0$, then for all $s\ne s^1$, Vice versa, if there exists $s\in\gS$ such that $\Delta(s)<0$, then $\gamma \Delta(s^1)< \Delta(s)\leq 0$ for all $s\ne s^1\,.$ \end{theorem}

-The monotonicity of SST ensures that an improvement in any state will positively impact the long-term outcomes of all other states.
-Conversely, when the treatment effect is negative, all states except the crucial state will experience a welfare loss strictly less than $\gamma \Delta(s^1)$, where $\gamma\in[0,1)$ is the discount factor.
-Additionally, the crucial state will always have the strongest treatment effect, aligning with our intuition that the crucial state is the primary target of the new treatment.
+Fortunately, we have a theorem that guarantees the ``monotonicity" of SST policies. \begin{theorem}[Monotonicity of Single-State Treatment Effect] Consider SST policy $\pi^\ft$ with crucial state $s^1$.
+If there exists $s\in\gS$ such that $\Delta(s)>0$, then for all $s\ne s^1$, Vice versa, if there exists $s\in\gS$ such that $\Delta(s)<0$, then $\gamma \Delta(s^1)< \Delta(s)\leq 0$ for all $s\ne s^1\,.$ \end{theorem} This ensures that the treatment effect remains consistently positive (or negative) for all states before and after the intervention.
+Furthermore, when the treatment effect is negative, all states except the crucial state will experience a welfare loss strictly less than $\gamma \Delta(s^1)$, where $\gamma\in[0,1)$ is the discount factor.
 Notably, this monotonicity theorem holds true regardless of the underlying Markov chain's structure.

-We provide two different proofs for Theorem~\ref{thm: monotonicity} in Appendix~\ref{app: Monotonicity}.
+Technically, we provide two different proofs for Theorem~\ref{thm: monotonicity} in Appendix~\ref{app: Monotonicity}.
 The first proof is based on an important observation that the treatment effect $\vDelta$ is an eigenvector of a special matrix associated with the transition probability under the control policy.
-By applying the Perron-Frobenius Theorem \cite{meyer01} and carefully verifying the conditions, we arrive at the desired result.
-The second proof offers a novel perspective to characterize $\vDelta$ using the advantage function, derived from the well-knwon \emph{Performance Difference Lemma} (\citealt{Kakade2002ApproximatelyOA, Agarwal2019ReinforcementLT}) in RL theory.
+The second proof offers another perspective to characterize $\vDelta$ using the advantage function, derived from the well-knwon \emph{Performance Difference Lemma} (\citealt{Kakade2002ApproximatelyOA, Agarwal2019ReinforcementLT}) in RL theory.
 We believe these techniques may be of independent interest to the RL literature.